Resonating-valence-bond superconductor from small Fermi surface in twisted bilayer graphene

-The localized pairing, with an energy scale $J$, is consistent with experimental observations of a pseudogap, which as broad peaks in $dI/dV$ at $\omega = \pm \Delta_{\mathrm{PG}}$ \cite{park_pseudogap_2025,kim_twogap_2025}.
+The pairing of local moments, with an energy scale $J$, is consistent with experimental observations of a pseudogap, which manifests itself as broad peaks in $dI/dV$ at $\omega = \pm \Delta_{\mathrm{PG}}$ \cite{park_pseudogap_2025,kim_twogap_2025}.
 Due to strong repulsion $U$, these localized pairs are immobile and thus cannot directly lead to superconductivity.
 A key contribution of this work is to demonstrate that a superconducting dome emerges in proximity to the transition from the sFL to a renormalized FL phase, tuned by decreasing $J$ or increasing doping $x$.
-Because the sFL state is beyond a Slater determinant description, we develop a parton mean-field theory based on the THFM to provide a unified framework for both the sFL and FL phases.
+We develop a parton mean-field theory based on the THFM to provide a unified framework for both the sFL and FL phases.
 Within this theory, approaching the FL phase from the sFL side triggers the condensation of a slave boson $B$ below a coherence temperature $T_{\mathrm{coh}}$.
 Below $T_{\mathrm{coh}}$, this condensation allows the pre-formed pairing of the local moments to be transferred to the mobile carriers, opening a small superconducting gap on the small Fermi surfaces.
 The secondary superconducting pairing is characterized by a large real-space size and a nodal $p_x$ pairing symmetry around the Fermi surface.

 The spirit of our theory is similar to the Resonating Valence Bond (RVB) theory proposed for cuprates \cite{anderson1987resonating}.
 However, our model differs in key aspects: (I) Our parent state is a valence bond state without fractionalization, not an RVB spin liquid.
 (II) While both theories assume pre-formed pairs, their role differs.
 In conventional RVB theory\cite{lee2006doping}, the spinon pairing in the parent state evolves directly into the superconducting pairing, while in our theory a secondary pairing is induced for the additional mobile carriers.
 Our mechanism also has conceptual similarities to the ``molecular pairing'' scenario in Ref.~\cite{wang2024molecular}, but that analysis was restricted to a single Kondo impurity model.
-The physics of our theory aligns more closely with a purely $f$-orbital Hubbard model rather than with the simple Kondo model analysis presented in Ref.~\cite{wang2024molecular}.
+Also the mobile carrier in our theory is also from the f orbital, and the physics aligns more closely with a purely $f$-orbital Hubbard model\cite{zhang2020spin} rather than with Kondo model analysis presented in Ref.~\cite{wang2024molecular}.

 \textbf{Model} We use the THFM \cite{Song2022THFM,Calugaru2023THFM,Yu2023THFM, Hu2023THFM, Vafek2024THFM, Zhou2024THFM, Hu2023THFM2, Wang2024THFM, Lau2023THFM, Rai2024THFM,Youn2024DMFT, Hu2025THFM} description of the low energy bands of TBG: